 By “AI chips”, I mean specialized computer chips that are designed to accelerate artificial intelligence or machine learning applications.
-The reason why such AI chips exist is that machine learning involves certain types of computations that are rather slow on standard CPUs.
-AI chips are optimized toward these computations and therefore perform them a lot faster.
+These applications require certain types of computations that tend to be slow on standard CPUs.
+By contrast, AI chips are optimized toward these computations, and therefore perform them a lot faster.

 Major chip makers such as AMD, ARM, Intel, NVIDIA, Qualcomm, and Xilinx are working on such AI chips.
 So are Amazon, Baidu, and Google, for example.
 Then there are startups like Graphcore, Groq, NeuroBlade, or Syntiant.
 You can read more about AI chip companies here or here, for instance.

 In fact, you can read so much about AI chips that it almost seems like conventional wisdom by now: IF one does machine learning THEN one needs AI chips.

 Perhaps not (or not for every scenario).
 Here is part of a weekly update email that I received from Mergeflow a few weeks ago: